18F/identity-gitlab/README.md

 mechanisms.
 Examples of this can be found in `terraform/gitlab.tf` and `clusters/gitlab-cluster/gitlab/gitlab.yaml`.

+## More Documentation

+For more documentation, take a look at the `docs` directory here.
+There is a lot of info there on the architecture, components, operational tasks, etc.

 ## Setup

 The setup make sure that the s3 bucket